Take an Official State-Approved Hunter Safety Course

 After registration, students gain immediate access to the online course materials.
 It is important to complete the online portion before signing up for the mandatory field day session, which can also be scheduled through the Iowa DNR or the course provider.

-1. Visit the Iowa DNR hunter education page to review approved online courses.
+1. Visit the Iowa DNR hunter education page to review approved course options.

-2. Choose a course provider and navigate to their registration portal.
+2. Choose your course (either in-person classroom or online) and navigate to the registration portal.

-3. Complete the registration form and payment process.
+3. Complete the registration form (and payment process if required).

 The Iowa DNR website provides updated information on field day schedules and locations.
 It is recommended for youth hunters to register early, as spots for in-person sessions may fill quickly during peak hunting seasons.